TrashKing426/Romanisim-Persistence-Pipeline/README.md

 ## Known Issues and Notes

-- **`STAR_X` / `STAR_Y`**: The delta-mag analysis cell (Cell 49) references these variables.
-They are not defined globally — add `STAR_X, STAR_Y = source_x, source_y` at the top of that cell before running.
 - **Saturation threshold**: The pipeline first attempts to retrieve the per-pixel saturation threshold from CRDS.
 If CRDS lookup fails, it falls back to 55,000 DN.
 - **MA Table 1002**: This is a custom read pattern not in the standard `romanisim` table set.
 It is injected directly into the metadata before simulation.
-The read pattern embedded in `run_romanisim_simulationapi` (Cell 17) has a slightly different grouping than the one defined in Cell 7 — verify these match if you change the MA table.
 - **Processing time**: At ~3.5 minutes per exposure, the full 108-exposure run takes approximately 6 hours.
 The checkpoint system allows safe interruption and resumption.
-- **Disk space**: Each ASDF file is several hundred MB.
-The pipeline retains only the current L1 and current L2 at any time; all other intermediate files are deleted after each iteration.